Request a Consultation

 Multiple qualified buyers bidding on your property at the same time.
 The market sets the price transparently and in real time.

-Auction documents fair market value, satisfies fiduciary requirements, and provides a clear record of the sale — important for estate and trust situations.
+Auction documents fair market value, satisfies fiduciary requirements, and produces a clear record of the sale that holds up to beneficiary review and court scrutiny.

 No Carrying Costs While It Sits

-Every month a property sits on a traditional listing costs money.
-Auction eliminates the wait and the ongoing costs that come with it.
+Every month a property sits on a traditional listing costs taxes, insurance, and opportunity.
+Auction eliminates the wait and the costs that come with it.

 Montana & Nationwide Buyer Reach

-Our marketing reaches local operators, neighboring landowners, and out-of-state buyers actively looking for Montana farm and ranch properties.
+Marketing reaches local operators, neighboring landowners, and out-of-state buyers actively searching for Montana farm and ranch property.

 Our Process